 From residential buildings: In addition to the setback requirements listed above, new buildings for the uses of auto repair service garage, construction services, manufacturing and processing, and/or warehouse and storage facility that require Site Plan Review approval shall not be located any closer than 100 feet from the closest point of a residential building on an adjacent property.
-For the purposes of this section, a residential building means a single family, two-family, multiple family or mobile home, as well as commercial uses that are either temporary or permanent shelter such as campgrounds, hotels and motels, and nursing homes.
+For the purposes of this section, a residential building means a Single-Family, Duplex, Multifamily or mobile home, as well as commercial uses that are either temporary or permanent shelter such as campgrounds, hotels and motels, and nursing homes.